datstat-consulting/critical-scale-liouville-reduction/fixed-shift-liouville-critical-scale/README.md

 ## AI-use disclosure

-AI tools were used only for:
+AI tools (ChatGPT Plus 5.5 Extended Thinking) were used only for:

 - Lean proof engineering and proof repair;
 - literature review support;